JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::clean::rollback()

-This function is called when a rollback is required.
+This function is called when a rollback is required. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L2745-L2970)

 notes:
 - it will remove the temporary files and directories created during the installation